 The Howard County Police Department was founded in 1952.
 Its mission is to provide a sense of safety and security for everyone by protecting life and property, reducing the opportunity for crime and disorder, enforcing criminal and traffic laws, assisting victims and promoting positive community engagement and effective partnerships.

-As of 2020, the Howard County Police Department has 480 sworn officers, 227 full-time civilians, and 43 contingent employees, 15 auxiliary officers, and six volunteer mounted patrols.
+As of 2022, the Howard County Police Department has 509 sworn officers and 241 full-time civilians.
 The 911 communications division and Animal Control also fall under the police department.

 Our core values at the Howard County Police Department are Integrity, Pride and Community.
 You’ll see those words on our patch logo displayed throughout the agency.
 You’ll also see them in our actions day in and day out.